Ktt-Development/ktt-development.github.io/CONTRIBUTING.md

 - Use lambdas where possible.

 #### Syntax
-- Organize sections of code using regions
+- Organize sections of code using regions.
 ```java
 public void method(){
     // region set text